 This work is an audio piece and installation that is the culmination of 2 months of communication between 2 collaborators living in each others antipodean country.
 A chap I made contact with in Hawaii, and a friend of a friend who lived in Namibia.

-Where one stands on this earth there is an opposite, an antipodes; (often than not though, the opposite location is ocean.
+Wherever one stands on this earth there is an opposite, an antipodes; (more often than not though, the opposite location is ocean.
 The earth is 75% ocean).
 It insists that I contemplate time, space and place.
 I am curious to look at similarities… and differences – while one antipode is sleeping the other working.
 While one is in winter the other summer.
 While one is today, the other is often yesterday, or tomorrow!

 I looked at the staple food of each location to start conversations.
 These conversations were largely by email.
 Poi was couriered, frozen, from Hawaii, and recipe books, maps, newspapers, information and photos from both Hawaii and Namibia make up this investigative installation.

 Part of the project included a dinner I held in my home – a Social Sculpture, where we ate Poi and Laulaus to start, (Hawaii), followed by Cornmeal, Lamb Stew and Beans, (Namibia).
 Desert was Haupia, (Hawaii).